danieldulaney/danieldulaney.github.io/content/posts/appendlist-part-1/index.md

 error[E0502]: cannot borrow 'list' as mutable because it is also borrowed as immutable
 ```

 Eventually, you pick up on what the compiler saying and structure your programs to satisfy the borrow checker.
 But it can sometimes be useful to bend the rules a bit.
-This post goes into the design of `AppendList`, a data structure that lets the code above compile using interior mutability, `unsafe`, and logarithms.
+This post and the [next one](../appendlist-part-2) go into the design of `AppendList`, a data structure that lets the code above compile using interior mutability, `unsafe`, and logarithms.

 # The `AppendList` interface